The Nation's First

 For the next 30 years, the training status of the militia waxed and waned as threats of war with France in 1798 and Great Britain in 1807 arose.
 In 1812, war did break out with Britain but Massachusetts had no role until September 1814 when 20,000 militiamen mobilized to defend the coasts of Massachusetts and Maine in anticipation of British landings.

-Rise of the Volunteer Militia
+Expand List item 491Collapse List item 491 Rise of the Volunteer Militia

 After the War of 1812, the enrolled militia fell into decline.
 The legislature realized that the militia had to be reorganized, albeit on a much smaller scale, and composed of volunteers.
 In 1840, the enrolled militia was disbanded and replaced by the Massachusetts Volunteer Militia (MVM).
 Volunteer units were made up of younger men who voluntarily enlisted in uniformed militia companies.
 The volunteers drilled on a regular basis and were better trained and equipped than the old enrolled militia.
 The MVM fielded 6,000 men organized into ten regiments.